Pākiri Beach

 North Auckland

-A beautiful 14 km-long white sand surf beach, Pākiri Beach, is on the Auckland coast west of Cape Rodney and Goat Island.
-The beach sits on the east side of the Pakiri River mouth, which flows into the Pacific Ocean.
-In 2005, Auckland City purchased 178 hectares with three km of beachfront, which became Pakiri Regional Park.
+Pākiri Beach is a stunning 14 km stretch of gold and white sand located on the Auckland coast, west of Cape Rodney and Goat Island.
+This picturesque beach lies on the eastern side of the Pākiri River mouth, where the river meets the Pacific Ocean.
+In 2005, Auckland City acquired 178 hectares of land, including three kilometres of beachfront, to establish Pākiri Regional Park.

-The beach is perfect for swimming, surfing, kayaking on the river, and fishing.
-Horse riding is another activity in Pakiri, a unique way to explore the beach.
-Check out Pakiri Beach Horse Rides.
+Pākiri Beach offers a variety of activities for visitors.
+It is an ideal spot for swimming, surfing, kayaking on the river, and fishing.
+Horse riding is another popular activity, providing a unique way to explore the beach.
+Visitors can experience this through Pakiri Beach Horse Rides.

-The area is named for the Ngati Wai chief, Te Kiri and his pā at the head of the river, hence Pākiri.
-The beach was Nga One Haea o Pākiri, meaning the Gleaming White Sands of Pākiri.
+The area is named after the Ngāti Wai chief, Te Kiri, who had a pā at the head of the river.
+The beach was originally known as Nga One Haea o Pākiri, which translates to the Gleaming White Sands of Pākiri, reflecting its natural beauty and cultural heritage.

-The easiest access is from Leigh on scenic Pākiri Road.
-The last section of Pākiri Road is gravel and can be rough.
-When you reach the tiny hamlet of Pākiri, take the gravel Pākiri River Road.
-Drive past the commercial campground and park by the access track.
-Follow the track to the beach for 10 minutes around the lagoon's edge, including a steam crossing.
-Te Araroa also comes down the beach from Mangawhai Walkway and Te Ārai in the north, then crosses the river mouth to Pākiri River Road.
+Access to Pākiri Beach is easiest from Leigh via the scenic Pākiri Road.
+The final section of Pākiri Road is gravel and may be rough.
+Upon reaching the small hamlet of Pākiri, take the gravel Pākiri River Road.
+Drive past the commercial campground and park near the access track.

 10 images